 Isn’t it ironic that those in our country who experience homelessness are often referred to as invisible people?
-But, how can more than one-half million men, women and children go unseen?
-Especially here in California where more people are homeless than in any other state in the union?
+But, how can more than one-quarter million men, women, and children go unseen?
+Especially here in California, where more people are homeless than in any other state in the union?

-On a given night, that’s 115,738 of our neighbors.
-Some 15,300 of them live in Orange County, where Jamboree is based.
-And, more than one-fourth of those in Orange County experiencing homelessness live with a mental illness.
-In fact, Orange County is among the top 20 regions nationwide with the highest number of children, veterans, families and those living with a disability that experience homelessness.
+On a given night, that’s 151,278 of our neighbors here in California.
+Some 5,700 of them live in Orange County, where Jamboree is based.
+About one-fourth of those in Orange County experiencing homelessness live with a mental illness.
+The Golden State tops the list nationwide with the highest number of children, veterans, families, and those living with a disability that experience homelessness.
 More than statistics, each of these numbers tells a story.

 But Jamboree is working to help shape a different story.
 In 2008, we partnered with HOMES, Inc. – a leading nonprofit provider of housing and support for people with psychiatric disabilities for more than 25 years – to develop the wildly successful Diamond Apartment Homes in Anaheim.

 Looking to start the conversation or learn more?
-Contact Roger Kinoshita, Jamboree's Senior Director of Business Development.
+Contact Roger Kinoshita, Jamboree's Vice President of Real Estate Acquisitions.

 In 2010, HOMES, Inc. merged with Jamboree to create a true hybrid of Permanent Supportive Housing.
 This merger has become vitally important to advancing Orange County's quest to end chronic homelessness with the necessary funding and development expertise.

-We’re proud that more than 475 of our residents are no longer homeless.
+We’re proud that more than 700 of our residents are no longer homeless.
 Despite a mental health diagnosis, they are stable and thriving.
 Our award-winning approach includes several models of Permanent Supportive Housing, including single-family shared homes as well as both dedicated and integrated multifamily properties.
-Download an overview of Jamboree Permanent Supportive Housing and services.
+Download an overview of Jamboree Permanent Supportive Housing.